decentralized-identity/faq/docs/spec.md

 ##### Are there distinct “types” or “formats” of VCs?
 Are they incompatible? 🟢

-There are 4 major “representations", which are not exactly “formats” in the sense that word documents or PDFs are a “file format,” but rather more like 4 encoding systems from 4 different operating systems or file systems.
+There are 4 major “representations", which are not exactly “formats” in the sense that MSWord documents or PDFs are a “file format,” but rather more like 4 encoding systems from 4 different operating systems or file systems.
 They have slightly different relationships to external semantic anchoring, which makes translating *losslessly* between them or “roundtripping” a very tricky, but not